ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 ### Requesting a Single Access Token {#request-token-single}

-To request a single access token, the client instance sends an `acccess_token` object composed of the following fields.
+To request a single access token, the client instance sends an `access_token` object composed of the following fields.

 `access` (array of objects/strings):